 A view of the Danube just above the dam at Greifenstein, a short way down river from Krems

-The regulated Danube can thus be seen as standing, both as an image of the modern world’s relation to it’s environment and as a reminder of how mechanisation has successively eroded the position of the human worker in society.
 Hidden among the displays at the Shipping Museum in Spitz, an unpretentious model gets to the heart of the matter.
-This shows how further down stream, in an area on the Serbian-Romanian border known as The Iron Gates, the Romans carved a path into the rock which was then extended outwards with beams of wood.
+This shows how further downstream, in an area on the Serbian-Romanian border known as The Iron Gates, the Romans carved a path into the rock which was then extended outwards with beams of wood.
 This was so as to made a road, known as Trajan’s Road, along which teams of slaves would haul ships upstream.

 Trajan’s Road in the 1930’ies.
 Following the building of a hydroelectric plant the road now lies under 30 metres of water

-Born in Nürnberg, Lisa Herzog studied philosophy, economics, political science and modern history in Munich and Oxford.
-Interested in the interface between political philosophy and economics she teaches at the Centre for Philosophy, Politics and Economics at the University of Groningen in the Netherlands.
-For Herzog a universal basic income should never be anything more than a part of a much wider package of change and innovation.
-In her book, Freedom is not only for the Rich: a plea for a new form of liberalism, she begins by examining the notion of freedom and the conception of Homo oeconomicus, the contemporary free-market model of what supposedly, a human is.
+For Lisa Herzog an universal basic income should never be anything more than a part of a much wider package of change and innovation.
+In her book, Freedom is not only for the Rich: A Plea for a New Form of Liberalism, she begins by examining the notion of freedom and the conception of Homo oeconomicus, the contemporary free-market model of what supposedly, a human is.
 In popular thinking, Homo oeconomicus is a free agent who in everything he does, acts solely so as to further in his own interests and fulfil his own ends.
 As Herzog observes this view has its origins in the work of Thomas Hobbes and John Locke and it is important for the views of these two thinkers to be seen and evaluated within their historical context.
 The context lying behind Hobbes and Locke’s emphasis on people who make their own decisions and follow their own goals, was that in the seventeenth century, if people did not actively lay claim to this ability they would find the church telling them what to do and what they should think.
 Asserting that each human being has their own agenda of aspirations and preferences was thus an important and necessary step in the defining of human freedom and it is on this that the right of each person to pursue happiness in their own way is based.
 In the case of Hobbes, it is “by right of nature” that each man has the liberty to act and use his body for “doing anything, which in his own judgement and reason he shall conceive to be the aptest means thereunto”.
 This right of nature however is mitigated by two “laws of nature”, the first of which is to strive for peace and the second of which is:

 “that a man be willing, when others are so too, as far-forth, as for peace, and defence of himself he shall think it necessary, to lay down this right to all things; and be contented with so much liberty against other men as, as he would allow other men against himself.”